Commentary: Illicit Telegram chat groups expose a growing cyber threat

 This is just one example of how cooperation across different sectors of society can help to combat crime.

 In the case of SG Nasi Lemak, police reports were made as early as March but it took months for the police to track down and arrest the people behind the chat group.
-If those in the chat group came forward and sent information through tools like the Singapore Police Force’s iWitness function, which allows for anonymous reporting, the timeline may have been much shorter.
+If there was some way to work with Telegram to bring those guilty to justice, the timeline may have been much shorter.

 We need social media giants to step up, to monitor for illegal activities or work with non-government organisations like ourselves and the police to crack down on them.